-The nicotine gum, inhaler and lozenges can be used when you have nicotine cravings while wearing the patch.
+The nicotine gum, inhaler, lozenges and mouth spray can be used when you have nicotine cravings while wearing the patch.

 Most people need more than one type of NRT when they quit smoking:

 - one NRT to provide a steady supply of nicotine such as the patch, and - another shorter acting NRT for cravings such as the gum.